ngordon68/DataFlowPractice/README.md

 # To Do:

-You and your team will work on these either individually (or together) to try and solve the problems to make the app
+You can work on the steps either individually or with a team to try and solve the problems to make the app

 # Step 1